top of page

 of the Congo

-The Democratic Republic of the Congo has one of the highest women’s cancer death rates in the world.
+The Democratic Republic of the Congo (DRC) has one of the highest women’s cancer death rates in the world.
 Cervical and breast cancers are responsible for 50% of the country’s cancer-related deaths.
 Low levels of awareness, lack of a cancer control workforce, and the absence of a national organized cancer care service infrastructure are the major underlying reasons for this tragic but modifiable situation.

 Zambia